lux4rd0/weatherflow-collector/README.md

 Like all projects - weatherflow-collector is always in a flux state based on trying out new things and seeing what works and what doesn't work.
 It started as a fun exercise to visualize "what's possible," and I'm experimenting with different collectors and backends.
 Please expect breaking changes along the way.

-## Deploying WeatherFlow Collector
+## Deploying the WeatherFlow Collector

 Use the following [Docker container](https://hub.docker.com/r/lux4rd0/weatherflow-collector):

-    lux4rd0/weatherflow-collector:2.8.1
+    lux4rd0/weatherflow-collector:2.8.2
     lux4rd0/weatherflow-collector:latest

 Correct environmental variables need to be set for the container to function.
 The following script may be used:

     generate_docker-compose.sh

-To use it, you will need to provide details about your InfluxDB and your WeatherFlow token also as environmental variables.
+To use it, provide the following details about your InfluxDB and your WeatherFlow token as environmental variables.

     WEATHERFLOW_COLLECTOR_IMPORT_DAYS #optional
     WEATHERFLOW_COLLECTOR_INFLUXDB_PASSWORD